 Bontrager’s shoe line remains one of the most impressive in the industry.
 Just a few years ago, they launched an all-new shoe line, which was fantastic.
-Now, the next generation of Bontrager’s road shoes is headlined by the all-new Bontrager Triple X Road Shoe.
+Now, the next generation of Bontrager’s road shoes is headlined by the all-new Bontrager XXX Road Shoe.

 - InForm Pro last

 - Asymmetrical tongue wraps from inner to outer foot

 - Weight: 331 grams (44.5, actual)

 In life, three strikes means you’re out, but with Bontrager’s all-new XXX Road Shoe, those three X’s can mean any three superlatives you can conjure up.
 For me, I’m going with power, comfort and breathable, but once you try them, you can come up with your Triple X.

 In recent years, a few shoe brands have won me over with their wide toe boxes that allow true wiggle room.
 Bontrager’s latest road shoes (like the Velocis), have been made with just that — a refreshing amount of space in the forefoot.
 That extra room allows your toes to wiggle and move with just the right amount of blood flow to remain numb-free, even on the longest of rides.
 That extra space is only the beginning of the story here.

 Slipping into the Bontrager XXX Road Shoes is unlike your typical road shoe.
 The asymmetrical, wrap-like tongue (think burrito) eliminates pressure points and puts your foot into the perfect power position.
 That’s the start of where its power comes from.
 Ratcheting the dual Boa IP1’s, further wraps the tongue around your forefoot instead of simply pulling the shoe together from either side.
 It truly is a fit you have to experience to appreciate.